thatjohnmartin/thatjohnmartin/content/posts/the-rise-of-adblock-plus.md

 Tags: advertising
 Link: http://www.mondaynote.com/2014/12/08/the-rise-of-adblock-reveals-a-serious-problem-in-the-advertising-ecosystem/

-Frédéric Filloux of Monday Note deftly disects the rise of AdBlock Plus, the shitty advertising that feeds it, and the somewhat-beside-the-point legal action that French and German publishers are taking against AdBlock Plus creator, Eyeo GmbH:
+Frédéric Filloux of Monday Note examines the rise of AdBlock Plus, its for-sale whitelist, and the somewhat-beside-the-point legal action that French and German publishers are taking against AdBlock Plus creator, Eyeo GmbH.
+He calls out three issues:

 > One, a single private entity cannot decide what is acceptable or not for an entire sector.
 > Especially in such an opaque fashion.